WEC-Sim/WEC-Sim/docs/user/applications.rst

 Numerical model for the WEC Control Competition (WECCCOMP) using WEC-Sim to model the WaveStar with various fault implementations can be found in the `WECCCOMP <https://github.com/WEC-Sim/WECCCOMP>`_ repository.
 See the project report written by Erica Lindbeck in the "report" folder.

-Write HDF5
-^^^^^^^^^^

-This is an example of how to write your own h5 file using MATLAB.
-Can be useful if you want to modify your coefficients, use experimental coefficients, or coefficients from another BEM code other than WAMIT, NEMOH, Aqwa, or Capytaine.
-For more details see :ref:`BEMIO <user-advanced-features-bemio-h5>` documentation.